ganeti/ganeti/doc/rapi.rst

     The numbers of cpus used :pyeval:`constants.ISPEC_NIC_COUNT`
-    The numbers of nics used :pyeval:`constants.IPOLICY_DTS`
+    The numbers of nics used :pyeval:`constants.ISPEC_SPINDLE_USE`
+    The numbers of virtual disk spindles used by this instance.
+They are not real, but useful for account the spindle usage on the residing node.
+:pyeval:`constants.IPOLICY_DTS`
   A `list` of disk templates allowed for instances using this policy :pyeval:`constants.IPOLICY_VCPU_RATIO`